Enterprise Package Managers:

 Now, create a content view in Red Hat Satellite and add the synchronized repository to it.

-# Create a new content view
+- This creates a new content view named

---name "rhel-7-content-view" \
+"rhel-7-content-view"

---description "RHEL 7 Content View"
+with the description"RHEL 7 Content View"

 4. Adding Repositories to the Content View